 After only launching her business two years ago, to say it has been successful would be an understatement.

-As Women’s Wear Daily reported last month, Kylie Cosmetics has made $420m in the last 18 months.
+As Women’s Wear Daily reported, Kylie Cosmetics made $420m in just 18 months.

 Estee Lauder and Tom Ford Beauty, in comparison, both only reached the $500m mark after over a decade.